MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Migrate Spring Cloud Vault secrets to Azure KeyVault

-Follow the instructions to [Migrate secrets to Azure KeyVault](migrate-secrets-to-azure-keyvault.md).
+Secrets can be injected directly into applications through Spring by using the [Azure KeyVault Spring Boot Starter](/azure/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).

 > [!NOTE]
 > Migration may require renaming of some secrets.
 Update your application code accordingly.

-Secrets can be injected directly into applications through Spring by using the [Azure KeyVault Spring Boot Starter](/azure/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault).

 ### Migrate all certificates to KeyVault